 There are many reasons to choose the American Standard Champion 4 toilet over other units.
 Here are some pros and cons to consider when deciding which is best.

-Common problems you may encounter with the Champion 4 are: (1) potential leaking if the flush valve is too tight, (2) occasional clogging that affects the flush power and operation, and (3) slow tank refillm which can happen when the shut-off valve is halfway closed.
+There are a few common problems you may encounter with the Champion 4.
+To start, if the flush valve is too tight, there may be some leaking.
+Secondly, occasional clogging can affect the flush power and operation.
+Finally, slow tank refill can occur if the shut-off valve is halfway closed.

 Frequently Asked Questions